 The foyer of the main entrance functions primarily as a reception/waiting area.
 In addition, an informal conversation pit is located in the heart of the student center.

 All lounges are free access areas.
-However, requests for special uses may be scheduled through the Student Affairs office.
-Special uses of the lounge areas must be approved, in advance, by the Director of Student Affairs.
+However, requests for special uses may be scheduled through the Dean of Students office.
+Special uses of the lounge areas must be approved, in advance, by the Dean of Students.

 PATIOS/ENTRANCES